Skip to main content

 In HTML, lists are used to organize content in a structured and easily readable format, similar to how lists are used in Microsoft Word.
 To achieve this, we use the following elements:

-• <ol> - the top level ("root") element of the list - it is this element that contains the "list items". <ol> signifies that this is an "Ordered List" and will render the containing "list items" using bullet points.
+• <ol> - the top level ("root") element of the list - it is this element that contains the "list items". <ol> signifies that this is an "Ordered List" and will render the containing "list items" using numbers.

 • <ul> - this element functions exactly the same way as the above <ol> element, except that it indicates an "Unordered List".
-This will cause the containing "list items" to render using numbers by default instead of bullet points
+This will cause the containing "list items" to render using bullet points by default instead of numbers

 We define list items themselves using the following: